-Table 8.1 presents a model of the flow of data from hospitals to the IDB database, under the assumption that reference hospitals deliver directly to the IDB-NDA, as it is the case for most countries.
-If the collection of MDS data is implemented on a legal basis, the data flow might be different, e.g. when hospitals delivering data first to another institution such as a national health insurance fund, which than supplies data to the IDB-NDA.
+Table 8.1 shows the data flow from hospitals to the European IDB database and itemizes the process from the data collection to the publication of standard reports - for the most common case, in which reference hospitals deliver data directly to the IDB-NDA.
+If the national collection of IDB data is implemented by law, the data flow might be slightly different, e.g. when hospitals deliver their data first to another institution such as a national health insurance fund, which than supplies data to the IDB-NDA.

-The hospitals participating in the data exchange remain in principle the owner of the data they have collected and provided.
-By contract, concluded with the IDB-NDAs, data supplying hospitals grant user rights to the IDB-NDAs for the purpose of public health, research and planning for injury prevention actions, at national as well as European level.
-In these contracts, obligations and rights of both sides (hospitals and national data administrator) shall be clarified, in particular regarding data quality, use of data, data protection and eventual compensation for data delivery.
+The IDB reference hospitals remain in principle the owner of collected data.
+However, they grant by contract, concluded with the IDB-NDAs, user rights to the IDB-NDAs for the purpose of public health, research and planning for injury prevention actions, at national as well as European level.
+In these contracts, obligations and rights of both sides (hospitals and national data administrator) are clarified, in particular regarding data quality, use of data, data protection and eventual compensation for data collection and delivery.
 An example for such a contract between the IDB-NDA and individual hospitals can be obtained at the EuroSafe secretariat.

-Reference hospitals, IDB-NDAs and the Commission services are expected to bear the costs for their tasks from own resources.
+Reference hospitals, IDB-NDAs, Network-coordinator and the data host are expected to bear the costs for their tasks from own resources.
 As a matter of principle, there is no EU funding for routine collection of data at national level.
-The EC co-funding solely contribute to the development of harmonised procedures and quality criteria, common software tools, joint training seminars, coaching of NDAs and data clearing and reporting at central level.